About Public Radio East

 The station is recognized as a full-service professional public radio station by the Corporation for Public Broadcasting and is a member of both National Public Radio and Public Radio International.
-PRE consistently ranks in the top 20 public radio stations nationally with the largest share of audience per capita.
 In 1985, WTEB had approximately nine thousand weekly listeners.
-Today, over forty-eight thousand people listen to Public Radio East each week.
+Today, over fifty thousand people listen to Public Radio East each week.

 Public Radio East is a National Public Radio (NPR) affiliate.
-NPR produces award-winning programs, such as Morning Edition, Weekend Edition, All Things Considered, Car Talk, and Thistle and Shamrock.
+NPR produces award-winning programs, such as Morning Edition, Weekend Edition, All Things Considered, Car Talk, and others.
 PRE also provides Public Radio International programming, such as BBC (British Broadcasting Company) World News.

 Public Radio East is Eastern North Carolina's primary source for classical, jazz, and Americana music.

 On January 31, 2003 Public radio listeners in Eastern North Carolina were offered more programming choices when Public Radio East launched The News and Ideas Network on four of its five frequencies.

-The weekend format on the new service includes a combination of old favorites such as Weekend Edition, Car Talk, This American Life and the Splendid Table, as well as new programs such as Wait, Wait, Don't Tell Me, which featured, until his retirement in 2014, Goldsboro native and longtime NPR newsman Carl Kasell.
+The weekend format on the new service includes a combination of old favorites such as Weekend Edition, Car Talk, This American Life and American Routes , as well as programs such as Wait, Wait, Don't Tell Me, which featured, until his retirement in 2014, Goldsboro native and longtime NPR newsman Carl Kasell.

 Public Radio East's News Department has received numerous awards, including the Associated Press award for Outstanding News Operation in North Carolina in 2004 and 2005.
 In 2006 PRE was, again, recognized by AP with seven awards including: Best General News; Best Sports Programming; Best Consumer Reporting; Best Health Report; and Best Series.
 In 2011 PRE received 7 Associated Press Awards, sweeping its division.

 In 2009 PRE received The Pelican Award for Community Action from the NC Coastal Federation.
 PRE staff and volunteers were recognized for their efforts to build an oyster reef and wetlands in the White Oak River in Swansboro, NC.